List of Category 5 Pacific hurricanes: List

 Older storms have incomplete pressure records, since there were no satellite-based estimates; the only observations were taken by ships, land-based observations, or reconnaissance aircraft when available.
 Ava's minimum known pressure was measured when it was a Category 4 hurricane, for example.
 John and Gilma have incomplete pressures because the Central Pacific Hurricane Center, in general, did not publish pressure on systems in the central Pacific (140°W to the dateline) at the time.
 This list is not identical to the list of most intense Pacific hurricanes; for example, 2014's Hurricane Odile, the most intense known Category 4 Pacific hurricane that did not reach Category 5, had a lowest pressure of 918 mbar, lower than that of some Category 5 hurricanes, such as Guillermo.

 Hurricanes have reached Category 5 intensity during each month from June to October.
 The earliest to do so was 1973's Hurricane Ava, on June 7.
 The latest to intensify to Category 5 was 2023's Hurricane Otis on October 25.
-Hurricanes Ava, Gilma, Ioke, Linda, and Patricia are the most intense storms to form in their respective months.
+Hurricanes Ava, Gilma, Ioke, Polo, and Patricia are the most intense storms to form in their respective months.
 There have been no May, November, or off-season Category 5 hurricanes.

-Two Pacific hurricanes are known to have reached Category 5 intensity multiple times: Emilia and Ioke.
-Both did it twice, and Ioke reached Category 5 status a third time as a typhoon while in the western Pacific.
-Hurricanes Ioke, John, and Linda are tied for the longest-lasting Category 5 hurricane recorded, spending 42 hours at that strength, but as Ioke's time at Category 5 intensity was in two separate time intervals, John and Linda had the longest time spent consecutively at that intensity.
+Four Pacific hurricanes are known to have reached Category 5 intensity multiple times: Emilia, Ioke, Lowell, and Polo.
+Polo reached Category 5 intensity three times, while the others reached it twice.
+Ioke also reached Category 5 status a third time, but the third instance occurred as a typhoon while in the western Pacific.
+Polo holds the record for longest total duration as a Category 5 hurricane, with 65 hours and 20 minutes as a Category 5 hurricane.
+Hurricanes Ioke, John, and Linda are tied for the second-longest-lasting Category 5 hurricane recorded, spending 42 hours at that strength, but as Ioke's and Polo's time at Category 5 intensity were in multiple distinct time intervals, John and Linda had the longest time spent consecutively at that intensity.

-Hurricane Hernan off the coast of Mexico on September 1, 2002, at peak strength.
+Hurricane Polo on 22 September 2026, at its initial peak in intensity.

 Microwave radar in the tail of a C130 during a flight into Hurricane Ava.